banner

 IMG_20230801_233524

-Successfully booted into the system drive, assembly complete!
+Successfully booted into the system drive, assembly is complete!

-As a loyal user of Arch Linux, there was no doubt that I chose Arch Linux as the NAS system, and I chose the Btrfs file system.
+As a loyal user of Arch Linux, there is no doubt that I chose Arch Linux as the NAS system, and I chose the btrfs file system.

 With the availability of archinstall, manual configuration is no longer needed.
 Just select the options and click install.
 Here are my selections:

-For the Network configuration, I chose Network Manager for convenience, but I forgot to take a photo after making the change.
-The other options remained the same.
+I chose Network Manager for Network configuration, but I forgot to take a photo after making the change.
+The other options are the same.

 IMG_20230801_234134